 • Field trips take place at Phoenix Lake, Bon Tempe Lake, or Lake Lagunitas.

 • MMWD staff visit the classroom prior to the trip to prepare students and teachers for the experience.
 This lesson can be 20 to 60 minutes—it is up to you.
 Teachers must attend.

 • Bus reimbursements are available, up to $500 per school, on a first-come, first-served basis.

 Please mark your first, second, and third preference for dates and times.
-Field trips are available Tuesdays, Wednesdays, and Thursdays from approximately November through May.
+Field trips are available Tuesdays, Thursdays and Fridays from approximately December through May.
 We will also book a rain date using your preferences.